 If you’ve never heard of the term ‘casual dating’, you may be a little more familiar with other monikers for it, including one-night stands, hook-ups, and more.
 Generally speaking, casual dating is when you date someone without any commitments or expectations, and just for sex.

 With the rise of online dating as a popular activity for many people, both young and old alike, casual dating has become simpler than ever.
-Nowadays, you can simply download a mobile dating app, match with other singles in your area, and have the pick of who you want to spend time with.
+Nowadays, you can simply download a mobile dating app, match with singles, and have the pick of who you want to spend time with.

-However, this doesn’t always mean that people who casually date will never meet someone truly special that they want to hook-up with again… and again, and again.
+However, this doesn’t always mean that people who casually date will never meet someone truly special that they want to hook-up with again and again.
 In fact, for anyone who has an open enough approach, they may find themselves in a serious relationship before long.

 Table of Contents